Complying with Data Handling Requirements in Cloud Storage Systems: Evaluation

-Our results in Figure~\ref{fig:microblogging} show that the runtime overhead of supporting \dhrs{} for microblogging in a globally distributed cluster corresponds to a \unit{18}{\%} (\unit{24}{\%}) increase in query completion time for fetching the timeline (userline).
+Our results in Figure~\ref{fig:microblogging}~(left) show that the runtime overhead of supporting \dhrs{} for microblogging in a globally distributed cluster corresponds to a \unit{11}{\%} (\unit{15}{\%}) increase in query completion time for fetching the timeline (userline).
 Here, \name{} especially benefits from the fact that identifiers are spread along the cluster and thus the unmodified Cassandra also has to contact a large number of nodes.
 Our results show that \name{} can be applied to offer support for \dhrs{} in microblogging at reasonable costs with respect to query completion time.
 Especially when considering that not each tweet will likely be accompanied by \dhrs{}, this modest overhead is well worth the additional functionality.

-\paragraph{Email Storage.} Email providers increasingly move storage of emails to the cloud~\cite{giannakouris_cloud-statistics_2014}.
-To study the impact of supporting \dhrs{} on emails, we analyzed Cassandra-backed email systems such as Apache James~\cite{apache_james} and ElasticInbox~\cite{elasticinbox} and derived a common database layout consisting of one table for meta data (for creating an overview of a complete mailbox) and one table for full emails (for fetching individual emails).
+\textbf{Email storage.} Email providers increasingly move storage of emails to the cloud~\cite{giannakouris_cloud-statistics_2014}.
+To study the impact of supporting \dhrs{} on emails, we analyzed Cassandra-backed email systems such as Apache James~\cite{apache_james} and ElasticInbox~\cite{elasticinbox} and derived a common database layout consisting of one table for meta data (overview of a complete mailbox) and one table for full emails.
 To create a realistic scenario, we utilize the Enron email dataset~\cite{klimt_enron_2004}, consisting of about half a million emails of \num{150} users.
 For each user, we uniformly at random select one of the available storage locations as \dhr{} for their emails and meta information.